 How well does it climb walls?

-The last time I checked, the specifications of the Dolphin Escape on the Maytronics website stated that the cleaning coverage is floor only.
-This might explain why some owners complain that it does not climb the walls of their swimming pools.
-This pool robot will definitely not try to escape from the pool by climbing up to the waterline.
+The last time I checked, the specifications of the Dolphin Escape on the Maytronics website stated that the cleaning coverage is for the floor, with no mention of the walls.
+I do not know how accurate that is, but it seems like the Dolphin Escape should be able to climb walls.
+However, this might explain why some owners complain that it does not climb the walls of their swimming pools.
+So, I guess this Dolphin pool robot will definitely not try to escape from the pool by climbing up to the waterline, but it should at least be able to climb some parts of the wall.

 Dolphin Escape vs. Pool Rover S2-40i